bryanthowell-tableau/tableau_tools/README.md

 `tableau_rest_api` handles this through two concepts -- the `Permissions` object that represents the permissions / capabilities, and the `PublishedContent` classes, which represent the objects on the server that have permissions.

-#### 1.4.1 PublishedContent Classes (Project20/Project21, Workbook, Datasource)
+#### 1.4.1 PublishedContent Classes (Project20/Project21, Workbook, Datasource, View)
 There are three classes that represent the state of published content to a server; they all descend from the PublishedContent class, but there is no reason to ever access `PublishedContent` directly.
 Each of these require passing in an active and signed-in `TableauRestApiConnection` object so that they can perform actions against the Tableau Server.

 Project obviously represents a project.
-In API Verison 2.1, a Project also contains a child `Workbook` and `Datasource` object that represent the Default Permissions that can be set for that project.
+In API Version 2.1, a Project also contains a child `Workbook` and `Datasource` object that represent the Default Permissions that can be set for that project.
 In API Version 2.0, the project simply has a full set of capabilities that include those that apply to a workbook or a datasource.
 This reflects the difference in Tableau Server itself.
 If you are still on 9.1 or before, make sure to set your `tableau_server_version` argument so that the `Project` class behaves correctly.

+Starting in API 3.2 (2018.3+), there is a View object which represents published Views that were not published as Tabs.
+Since views have the same permissions as workbooks, use the WorkbookPermissions objects just like with the Workbook object.
 `TableauRestApiConnection.get_published_datasource_object(datasource_name_or_luid, project_name_or_luid)`

 `TableauRestApiConnection.get_published_workbook_object(workbook_name_or_luid, project_name_or_luid)`